Business Tax Liabilities

 You must register to collect sales tax if you make taxable retail sales in Minnesota.
 This includes sellers outside Minnesota who have an office, distribution, sales or sample room location, warehouse or other place of business in Minnesota, either directly or by a subsidiary.
 There are other requirements as well.
-Learn more about who needs to register in Minnesota Department of Revenue's Minnesota Sales and Use Tax Instruction Booklet.
+Learn more about who needs to register at Minnesota Sales and Use Tax Business Guide.

 State and Local Sales Taxes